rdio/jsapi-examples/mobile-queue/README.md

 * Hold off on sending move if there's a reset in progress
 * If updates are coming in from elsewhere, hold off on determining drag indices

+* Sometimes there's a flash of the old playing album when you switch to a new one with "Play Now"
 * Don't allow a second drag while one is in progress
 * Show album in menu for context?
 * Clean up code so it's a proper example